verivital/nnvmt/README.md

 ## Verification Tools Currently Supported
 - Reluplex
 - Sherlock
+## NNMT Usage
+NNMT has been tested on MacOS Mojave
+### GUI
+NNMT can be run through a GUI.
+To use the GUI, after installing the above libraries simply run `main.py`
 ## Translating into other model formats
 To convert into the formats of other tools such as [Caffe2](https://caffe2.ai/docs/getting-started.html?platform=mac&configuration=prebuilt) [PyTorch] [Matlab](https://www.mathworks.com/matlabcentral/fileexchange/67296-deep-learning-toolbox-converter-for-onnx-model-format) or [several others](http://onnx.ai/getting-started) use the ONNX converter which can be found [here](https://github.com/onnx/tutorials)
 ## Contact